Elo rating system

-The Elo rating system is a method for calculating the relative skill levels of players in zero-sum games such as chess.
-It is named after its creator Arpad Elo, a Hungarian-American physics professor.

-The Elo system was invented as an improved chess-rating system over the previously used Harkness system, but is also used as a rating system in association football, American football, baseball, basketball, pool, table tennis, and various board games and esports.
+The Elo rating system is a method for calculating the relative skill levels of players in zero-sum games such as chess or esports.
+It is named after its creator Arpad Elo, a Hungarian-American chess master and physics professor.
+The Elo system was invented as an improved chess rating system over the previously used Harkness rating system, but it is also used as a rating system in association football (soccer), American football, baseball, basketball, pool, various board games and esports, and more recently large language models.

 The difference in the ratings between two players serves as a predictor of the outcome of a match.
 Two players with equal ratings who play against each other are expected to score an equal number of wins.
 A player whose rating is 100 points greater than their opponent's is expected to score 64%; if the difference is 200 points, then the expected score for the stronger player is 76%.

-A player's Elo rating is represented by a number which may change depending on the outcome of rated games played.
+A player's Elo rating is a number that may change depending on the outcome of rated games played.
 After every game, the winning player takes points from the losing one.
 The difference between the ratings of the winner and loser determines the total number of points gained or lost after a game.
-If the higher-rated player wins, then only a few rating points will be taken from the lower-rated player.
-However, if the lower-rated player scores an upset win, many rating points will be transferred.
-The lower-rated player will also gain a few points from the higher rated player in the event of a draw.
+If the higher-rated player wins, only a few rating points (or even a fraction of a rating point) will be taken from the lower-rated player; however, if the lower-rated player scores an upset win, many rating points will be transferred.
+The lower-rated player will also gain a few points from the higher-rated player in the event of a draw.
 This means that this rating system is self-correcting.
-Players whose ratings are too low or too high should, in the long run, do better or worse correspondingly than the rating system predicts and thus gain or lose rating points until the ratings reflect their true playing strength.
+In the long run, players whose ratings are too low or too high should do better or worse, respectively, than the rating system predicts and thus gain or lose rating points until the ratings reflect their true playing strength.

-Elo ratings are comparative only, and are valid only within the rating pool in which they were calculated, rather than being an absolute measure of a player's strength.
+Elo ratings are comparative only and are valid only within the rating pool in which they were calculated, rather than being an absolute measure of a player's strength.
+While Elo-like systems are widely used in two-player settings, variations have also been applied to multiplayer competitions.